Heat it up

 VENTED AND UNVENTED COMBUSTION SPACE HEATERS - NOT SAFE FOR BIRDS

-Unvented combustion units are not recommended in the home, as the emit harmful combustion products into the air.
-These are nitrogen oxides, carbon monoxide, and water vapor. this depletes safe breathable air in the space.
+Unvented combustion units are not recommended in the home, as they emit harmful combustion products into the air.
+These are nitrogen oxides, carbon monoxide, and water vapor.
+This depletes safe breathable air in the space.
 There is a ban on unvented kerosene heaters use in the home in most US states, with at least five banning the use of unvented natural gas heaters.
 An unvented heating appliance, also called a vent-free appliance, has no chimney vent and is located in the space being heated.
 Combustion products are discharged into the heated space rather than exhausted to the outdoors through a chimney.
 Typical fuels are natural gas and LPG (propane).
 While convenience is the major advantage of vent-free gas heating products, the degradation of indoor air quality is a concern.
 In some areas state and local codes regulate unvented heaters

 Vented combustion units are designed to be permanently located next to an outside wall, so that the flue vent can be installed through a ceiling or directly through the wall to the outside.
 These must be professionally installed and maintained.
 They use fuel to operate and there is a chance they can back draft and adversely affect the indoor air quality.
 If the heater is not vented properly, not vented at all, or if the vent is blocked, separated, rusted, or corroded then dangerous levels of carbon monoxide (CO) can enter the home causing sickness or death to your birds AND you.
 CO also can be produced if the heater is not properly set up and adjusted for the type of fuel used and the altitude at which it is installed.
 For these reasons, combustion heaters are NOT recommended especially in homes with birds.